zaladeokin/Blog_Api/README.md

 }
 ```

-The API set an appropiate status code and returns a JSON for different scenarios.
+Endpoints set an appropiate status code and returns a JSON for different scenarios.
 The following properties are set when an error occur:

 - **success**: The value is set to **false** when an error occurred, otherwise **true**.
 - **message** contains information about the error.